SUMMARY OF THIS ARTICLE:

 If not, what we call a self-selecting process should happen so that you won’t need to spend time with people who really shouldn’t be engaging in your service.
 So this positioning statement can also then be translated into a tag line for your company.
 For example, if you are a family lawyer, you want to make it very clear that you do family law.
 Also, note that there are people who specialize within family law.
 They specialize in working with people who have instances of domestic violence, or domestic violence plus child custody issues, or highly contested divorces.
 These are the things that you want to be very clear about upfront (the kind of service that you’re offering).

 The second item you want to inform your website visitor about is why they should hire you over other people who are also in the family law business.
 When you remain clear on what areas of service that you provide, this information should get even clearer.
 Why should they hire you?
 If you are specializing in father’s rights, then it becomes obvious why someone should hire you.
 You can proceed to explain that you would be fighting for them to get their fair share of the settlement for parenting time, support payments, so you’re actually expanding on your first part where you indicate clearly what services you’re offering.

 If you are someone who is offering all services within family law, then you want to concentrate on certain aspects of who you are and how you do business.
 For example, there are lawyers who are extremely progressive.
-Progressive can be defined in terms of flexible hours, willingness to meet with people outside of 9:00 to 5:00 or perhaps in terms of where they would meet a client.
-Some lawyers will only meet a client at their offices where some clients, due to work schedule may need to meet somewhere other than their lawyer’s office..
+Progressive can be defined in terms of flexible hours, willingness to meet with people outside of 9:00 to 5:00, or perhaps in terms of where they would meet a client.
+Some lawyers will only meet a client at their offices where some clients, due to work schedules may need to meet somewhere other than their lawyer’s office.